Superlight-Labs/NewFinance/SETUP.md

 4. [React Native Local Setup](https://reactnative.dev/docs/environment-setup?guide=native) is completed
 5. Install `turborepo` globally with `npm i turbo -g`
 6. Install yarn globally with `volta install yarn@1.22`
-7. Run `yarn prep` to install node module in setup database
+7. Run `yarn prep` to install node module

 On error `xcrun: error: SDK "iphoneos" cannot be located` it may be necessray to run `npx pod-install` in the `mobile` app folder

 8. Copy `.env.example` and rename to `.env`
+9. Run `yarn db:reset` to setup database
-9. Start development with `yarn dev`
+10. Start development with `yarn dev`

 ## Mobile Debugging